groupdocs-viewer-cloud/groupdocs-viewer-cloud-dotnet-samples/README.md

 * Extract the downloaded project and open the solution file in Visual Studio
 * Right click on solution and press "Enable NuGet package Restore"
-* Edit RunExamples.cs and put appSid and appKey, obtained from https://dashboard.groupdocs.cloud there
+* Edit RunExamples.cs and put Client Id and Client Secret, obtained from https://dashboard.groupdocs.cloud there
 * Build and Run

 For more details, visit  [Getting Started](https://docs.groupdocs.cloud/viewer/getting-started/).